malo-david/malo-david/README.md

-👋 Welcome to My GitHub Profile 👋
+👋 Welcome to my GitHub profile 👋

 I am Malo DAVID, a second-year student at ENSAE specializing in Finance, Risk & Data.
 With a strong passion for applied mathematics and quantitative problem-solving, I'm particularly interested in financial markets, data analysis, and quantitative finance.